 The Booger Spring Trail is accessible via the Bear Wallow Trail in Round Park.

 160 feet northeast from the Crest Trail along the Bear Wallow Trail, the grassy meadow of Round Park extends to the southeast.
-(31.86871, -109.28440) The Booger Spring Trail is not immediately visible at this location, but a new sign installed in the spring of 2013 can be seen 70 feet in that direction, near the far edge of the meadow.
-(31.86858, -109.28426) Head in that direction and the trail will become visible shortly after.
+(31.86871, -109.28440) The Booger Spring Trail is not always immediately visible at this location, but a sign points you in the right direction and the trail becomes visible shortly after.

 This trail has been marked with flagging tape along its route, and the path is fairly visible once past the edge of Round Park, but it is somewhat rough and there is occasional small debris and overgrowth across it.